sreen020/progressive-web-apps-2021/README.md

 ## Description

-In my previous repository I made a vanilla javascript single-page application.
+In my <a href="https://github.com/sreen020/NBA-WEBAPP">previous repository</a> I made a vanilla javascript single-page application.
 In this project is rebuild this application to a progressive web app.
 A PWA is an application which can be accessed without internet connection (only if the user visited this website before).
 A PWA can also be used to send push-notifications.
 By making this a PWA the user-feeling of this app has gotten much more an app feeling.

 ## Jobstory
 I (user) want to have an overview of all played games.
 I like to talk about game results with other people.
 When i’m in a metro or plane I don’t have internet connection to see the results, I want to select which games or teams I want to see without internet.